edwardguil/Aceleron/README.md

 # edNet
 A simple Neural Network Framework!
 ## Overview
 This is a basic Neural Network framework meant to teach myself how popular NN libraries work.
 Implementations are in Python and C++.
+More features to come!

 ## Features:
 - Layers: